vitaut/vitaut.net/_posts/2023-06-04-printing-double.md

 > representation, the final result must match the original number.

-This time we can have our π and print it too because it so happens that 16 digits is enough to rount trip it.
+This time we can have our π and print it too because it so happens that 16 digits is enough to round trip it.
 But not enough to round trip 1.2345678901234567 ([godbolt](https://godbolt.org/z/EK7sd4Wz4)):

 ```c++